 - If I had to rank the pilots of the Big 4, I’d go with (in order from best to worst): Breaking Bad, The Sopranos, Mad Men and, lastly, The Wire.
 EDIT: my rankings would now go Sopranos, Breaking Bad, Mad Men and The Wire.

-- For further analysis on the episode, read my article about how the pilot’s soundtrack shaped the world of The Sopranos.
+- For further analysis on the episode, read about how the pilot’s soundtrack shaped the world of The Sopranos.

 - “The Sopranos” was written and directed by series creator David Chase.
 The only other episode he directed is the season finale, “Made in America.”

 FAMOUS LAST WORDS

 - “It’s good to be in something from the ground floor.
 I came too late for that, and I know.
 But lately, I’m getting the feeling that I came in at the end.
 The best is over.”